For the complete list of 2021 Investment Climate Statements please visit the State Department website.

 Investor-State Dispute Settlement

-Georgia has signed bilateral investments treaties (BITs) with including the United States.
+Georgia has signed bilateral investments treaties (BITs) with 32 countries including the United States.
 Georgia signed five more bilateral investment treaties with Japan, UAE, Kyrgyzstan, Turkey, and Egypt, but none have entered into force yet.
 Georgian investment law allows disputes between a foreign investor and a government body to be resolved in Georgian courts or at ICSID, unless a different method of dispute settlement is agreed upon between the parties.
 If the dispute cannot be heard at ICSID, the foreign investor can also submit the dispute to ad-hoc international arbitration under United Nations Commission for International Trade Law (UNCITRAL model law) rules.
 The right to use ICSID or UNCITRAL model law is guaranteed under the U.S.–Georgia BIT.

 Although the constitution and law provide for an independent judiciary, there remain indications of interference in judicial independence and impartiality.
 Judges are vulnerable to political pressure from within and outside of the judiciary.

 There were reports of lack of due process and respect for rule of law in a number of property rights cases.